 For several years, Hanna has been working with architects, economists, civil engineers, traffic experts, biologists, and other experts to consider how best to utilize the site.

 The Hanna Proposal aims to create a plan that addresses the housing needs of a wide array of Sonoma Valley residents – including providing a mix of senior, market-rate, workforce, and affordable housing options.
 The plan will offer new residents amenities such as neighborhood-serving retail uses and ample public open space.
 In addition, one consideration is to provide a hotel on the site to offer accommodations for guests of senior housing residents, Hanna guests, as well as visitors to the area.
 The project envisions a pre-school/child and adult day care facility and a vocational training center.

-The Hanna project team has recently initiated a vigorous site planning process to determine the parameters for an application to Sonoma County.
-The Sonoma County Housing Element, HCD Review Draft (December 22, 2022) identifies the site for potential development of 668 units on the 60-acre site.
-While envisioning a mix of housing types, Hanna is looking to provide a large percentage of affordable units within the overall number of homes as part of our site planning process.
+The Hanna project team has recently initiated a vigorous site planning process to address the parameters for an application to Sonoma County.
+While envisioning a mix of housing types, Hanna is looking to provide a significant percentage of affordable units within the overall number of homes as part of our site planning process.

 In addition to housing for families, the project will include a continuing care community model for seniors.
 The community would include housing for independent living, assisted living, and memory care.
 To help support the residential uses on the site, we anticipate providing approximately 10,000 square feet of commercial space.

 The unique ecology and topography of the site will play a key role in shaping the development of the open space, providing more public access to the property’s creeks and other natural attributes, and creating opportunities for community recreation and other health and wellness activities.

 The primary project team includes a development partner, Impact Urban, master planner SB Architects, SWA, and various other consultants, including traffic experts, civil engineers, and biologists.
-We are currently working to identify partners to develop the affordable housing, market rate, senior housing, and hospitality components, and look forward to sharing more information when it’s available.
+We are currently working with seasoned partners to develop the affordable housing, market rate, senior housing, and hospitality components.